-- Part I: Come to class prepared to discuss the meaning of Waltz's "anarchical system," and pay close attention to the section on Rousseau's stag hunt.
-Understand the meaning of "rational decision making" as Schelling uses it.
-Consider how Waltz's theories also depend on "rationality." - Part II: Skim Kagan and read at least the selected portions of Thucydides (although you may wish to read more for context).
-Come prepared to argue what you think constitutes the "truest" cause of war between Athens and Sparta.
-Which side, if any, is at fault?
-Be ready to discuss both sides of the issue.
+- Part I: Come to class prepared to discuss the meaning of Waltz's "anarchical system," and pay close attention to the section on Rousseau's stag hunt. - Part II: Skim Kagan and Gady and read at least the selected portions of Thucydides (although you may wish to read more for context).
+Before class, submit (via Blackboard) a very short (three or four sentence) statement on what you believe constitutes the "truest" cause of war between Athens and Sparta and which side, if any, is at fault.
+In class, be ready to discuss different sides of the issue.
 Also, how should we interpret the Melian dialogue?
-Is Thucydides a "realist"? - Part III: Read Friedberg's chapter article.
+Is Thucydides a "realist"?
+What are the dangers of reading history as a guide to the present? - Part III: Read Friedberg's chapter.
 Would you apply Thucydides' lessons to current relations between China and the United States as he does?

-Class 2 - October 6
+Class 2 - October 4